 Held every year from the 8th until the 11th day of the third Lunar month, the Hung King Temple Festival, also known as the Death Anniversary of the Hung Kings, is considered a public holiday in Vietnam since 2007.
 The festival commemorates the contribution given by Vietnam’s first emperors and founders.

 Kinh Durong Vurong was the first ever Hung King.
 He came into power during 2879 BC wherein he ruled North Vietnam and a portion of Southern China.
-The region in which he ruled is Van Lang, it is considered as the first ever country of the Vietnamese.
-The regime of the Hung Kings were considered as a brilliant beginning in establishing the country as a sovereign nation.
+The region in which he ruled is Van Lang, which is considered the first-ever country of the Vietnamese.
+The regime of the Hung Kings was considered a brilliant beginning in establishing the country as a sovereign nation.

 The Hung Temple is where the major ceremony will take place.
 It is situated on the mountain of Nghia Lin within the province of Phu Tho.
 A procession begins at the mountain’s foot and is set to stop at each temple for guests’ sake.
 Prior to reaching the temple, pilgrims ensure that they provide prayers and incense to the highly revered Hung Kings.

 Similar to most festivals that take place in the country, this event is divided into two parts.
 The first part is the traditional ritual of offering incense, while the second is where recreational activity commences.
 The ritual occurs at the Upper temple and allows locals to express their earnest gratitude and respect to the “Dragon and Fairy descendants.”

 Sacrifices included in the tradition include a goat, pig, and cow.
 Delicacies are also sacrificed some of which are Day cake, Chung cake, and a sumptuous feast of five different fruits.
 The incense rite begins the instance an old bronze drum is sounded off.
 The elders, pilgrims, and state representatives thus start to conduct the offering.